Pgturn68/Regex-Tutorial/README.md

 ### Character Escapes
 To use a special character as if it were a regular one attach a \ to it.
-Eample \d, \., ect... this is called Escaping the character.
+Eample \d, \., ect... the \ negates the character in front of it from being taken for what it literally is.

 ### Authored by: Paul Turner.